FraMan97/kairos/README.md

 * **Strong Authentication**: All critical network actions, such as uploading a file manifest or requesting a chunk, are protected by Ed25519 digital signatures.
 This verifies the sender's identity and ensures the integrity of the request.

 * **Simple CLI Interface**: Users interact with the network via a straightforward command-line interface.
-Key commands include **start** to add the local client to the network as Karios node, **put** to upload a file through different nodes and set its release-time and **get** to download and reconstruct a file using its unique ID.
+Key commands include **start** to add the local client to the network as Kairos node, **put** to upload a file through different nodes and set its release-time and **get** to download and reconstruct a file using its unique ID.